-We have audited the accompanying consolidated balance sheets of RetinalGenix Technologies Inc. (the "Company") as of December 31, 2023 and 2022, and the related consolidated statements of operations, stockholders' deficit, and cash flows for each of the years then ended, and the related notes (collectively referred to as the financial position of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the years in the two-year period ended December 31, 2023, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of RetinalGenix Technologies Inc. and Subsidiary (the "Company") as of December 31, 2024 and 2023, and the related consolidated statements of operations, stockholders' deficit, and cash flows for each of the years in the two year period ended December 31, 2024, and the related notes to the consolidated financial statements (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2024 and 2023, and the results of its operations, and its cash flows for each of the years in the two year period ended December 31, 2024, in conformity with accounting principles generally accepted in the United States of America.